 Artic Fleece is a superior polar fleece developed by Menra Mills.
 It is light, insulating, breathable, abrasion- resistant, easy to wash and quick-dry and is used extensively in active outdoor apparel

 Polartech is the trademarked name for a biodegradable polyester fabric (polyester fleece)made from recycled plastic bottles by Maiden Mills USA.

 17. Dacron® & Terelyne

 Dacron is the registered name for polyester material by Dupont.
 Terylene [ICI], along with Dacron® [DuPont] in the U.S, are the first commercially marketed polyester fibers.
-They are strong, hypoallergenic, non-absorbent, and mildew-resistant fabrics with high resistance to stretching,and degradation by chemical bleaches and to abrasion.
+They are strong, hypoallergenic, non-absorbent, and mildew-resistant fabrics with high resistance to stretching,and degradation by chemical bleaches and abrasion.

 Coolmax is the brand name for a series of polyester fabrics developed and marketed by Invista (Wikipedia)” Moisture wicking, quick-dry and comfort are the qualities that this fabrics bring to apparel industry.”They’re designed to transport moisture away from the body to keep wearers cool and dry to help them optimize their performance at different levels” says their website here

 Cordura is one of the toughest fabrics today.
 It is used to make outdoor clothing and military apparel because of its strength, endurance, and water-resistant, abrasion-resistant qualities.
 It is made with high tenacity air-jet textured nylon 6,6 filament yarns.
 It can also be blended with natural fibers.
 The registered brand name is the property of INVISTA.

 This is the registered brand name of a fabric with windproof, waterproof, and breathable qualities with high stretchability belonging to the Shawmut Corporation.

 This is a heat-proof fabric that is used to make garments for firefighters, astronauts racing car drivers, and in the petrochemical industry where contact with heat and fire is present.
 The fabric has a low level of flammability and does not melt or drip like other synthetic fabrics and is very strong and durable.You can read more about its durability in the dupont website dupont.com.

 This is a 100% nylon fabric by INVISTA with the feel of cotton with extra qualities of anti-abrasion, breathable, holds shape, anti-tear, waterproof, dries fast, retains color and can be UV protective.